godotengine/godot-docs/tutorials/inputs/custom_mouse_cursor.rst

 .. image:: img/cursor_project_settings.png

-Custom Image is the desire image that you would like to set as the mouse cursor.
+Custom Image is the desired image that you would like to set as the mouse cursor.
 Custom Hotspot is the point in the image that you would like to use as the cursor's detection point.

 .. note:: The custom image should be a png file and the size must be 32x32.